 Adults trying to help learners with their reading and writing often make the mistake of saying single consonants in a “soggy” way.
 This can confuse learners and make it harder for them to blend sounds into words, and segment words into sounds.

-But first, I want to briefly explain the two ways adults often mangle English consonants when teaching literacy.
+There are two ways adults often mangle English consonants when teaching literacy.

 Common Error 1: Voicing voiceless sounds